rcgroot/jenkins-publish-over-dropbox-plugin/README.md

 1. Compile your own
   1. Create an own Dropbox app in the on https://developer.dropbox.com/
   2. Clone the sources and update the Config.java with your personal client id and client secret.
-  3. Run the "maven hpi:hpi" on the project source code
+  3. Run the "mvn hpi:hpi" on the project source code
   4. Install the generated publish-over-dropbox.hpi on the advanced section of the plugin manager of your Jenkins installation.
 2. Install a beta
    1. Download the latest build is available at:   https://github.com/rcgroot/jenkins-publish-over-dropbox-plugin/releases/tag/1.0-rc2